 The President first exercised his authority to employ militia for suppressing insurrection and executing the laws of Congress in 1794, when he sent a large force of militia under Major General Henry Lee into western Pennsylvania during the Whiskey Rebellion.
 Lee encountered no resistance.
 As a show of force, the demonstration was impressive; as an indication of the military value of the militia in an emergency, it was inconclusive.

 Military Realities in the Federalist Period

 The military policies of the new nation evolved realistically in response to foreign and domestic developments.
-First, there was little actual military threat to the United States from a foreign nation.
+First, there was little military threat to the United States from a foreign nation.
 Britain had no desire or design to reconquer its lost colonies, although both Britain and Spain sought to curb the United States from expanding beyond the borders established by the treaty of 1783.
 The military alliance that bound the United States to England’s archrival, France, was a potential source of danger, but England and France were at peace until 1793.
 When the U.S. and France fought an undeclared war from 1798 to 1800, it was almost entirely a naval confrontation.
 Second, the jealousy of the individual states toward one another and toward the federal government made it difficult to establish a federal army at all and defeated efforts to institute federal regulation of the militia beyond the minimum permitted by the Constitution.
-Third, the federal government, plagued by financial problems, had to pare expenditures to the bone.
+Third, the federal government, plagued by financial problems, had to sacrifice expenditures.
 Fourth, Americans were extremely reluctant to serve in the Army, either as regulars or as volunteers, for more than a brief period.
-At no time could the government recruit enough men to bring the Regular Army up to authorized strength.
-In view of these drawbacks, a large regular military establishment was not feasible.
+The government could not recruit enough men to bring the Regular Army up to authorized strength.
+Because of these drawbacks, a large regular military establishment was not feasible.
 Even a well-trained militia that could augment the regular force was lacking.